ksgwxfan/climate-parser/README.md

 ### Roadmap

 Considerations
+* Create Meteorological year functions (Spring-to-Winter rather than Jan-to-Dec).
+This would be so you could still compare years to one another but not have the predicament of 2 partial winters being included, like in a standard year
+* Create Meteorological season functions to compare season-to-season
 * Convert all string digits to integers/floats upon creation of `clmt`.
 This primarily would assist in making the code easier to understand
 * For CSV's that are combined, somehow make note of the station that an attribute is pulled from
 * Add CSV-output keyword arguments for the report functions